drewww/substrate/notes/wall-spec.md

  - Walls can be destroyed; functionally this is just removing the component or unsetting one of the flags on the component.
  - Entities do not at first have any interaction with walls.
 The one feature I have in mind is that an entity moving fast enough can break certain walls.
  - Walls that are impassable block pathfinding.
 But not all walls must be impassable.
+ - We should have helper methods like `hasWallBetween` and `setWallBetween`.

  Future ideas: